Our Organization's History

 Between 1985 and 2002, Daughters of Norway made several changes to modernize lodge operations.
 These included: streamlined the application process; dropped use of passwords; opened meetings to guests; added an Associate Member category; and changed the Døtre av Norge newsletter into a newspaper format with additional articles of cultural or historical interest.

-The first lodges founded in North and South Dakota; Rosanna Gutterud Johnsrud lodge #53 of Fargo, North Dakota in October 2014 and Borghild Dahl Lodge #54 is in of Sioux Falls, South Dakota in May 2017.
-Mina Aasen Lodge #55 in Minot, North Dakota followed forming in September 2018.
+The first lodges founded in North Dakota and South Dakota; Rosanna Gutterud Johnsrud Lodge #53 of Fargo, North Dakota, in October 2014, and Borghild Dahl Lodge #54 in Sioux Falls, South Dakota, in May 2017.
+Mina Aasen Lodge #55 in Minot, North Dakota, was formed in September 2018.